 The CCR rule requires that changes that affect stability or operation of the CCR landfill be identified since the last annual inspection.
-Since this is the first annual inspection, changes will be described in the next inspection report.
+Healthy vegetation has been established since closure, however, it is dormant for the winter.
+No other issues have been found to affect stability.